SoraiaBarroso/full_stack_nuxt/README.md

 - [X] Write request so user can delete their own Tweets in real time

-- [X] Write request so user can give or delete like from a tweet and update like count in real time, so there is no need to generate random like's count.
+- [X] Write request so user can give or delete like to a tweet and update like count in real time getting the data from the database, so there is no need to generate random like's count.

 CURRENT PROGRESS: